access divorce records

 Can Divorce Records Be Sealed?

-One or both parties involved in the case must make the request and file the application.
+One or both parties involved in the case must make the request and apply.
 You can do it on your own or work in tandem with your soon-to-be-ex.
 After looking over your application, the judge ultimately rules on whether or not to seal your divorce records.

 In order to get this decision, you must show damage was done by leaving this information public and that outweighs the court documents being available for widespread scrutiny.